After the EDNANO-2 Workshop held in Budapest in October 2002, the participants answered a long list of

 According to the general view, the number of the participants cannot be increased too much, otherwise the

 atmosphere of the workshop will significantly change.
-The current form can be sustained up to about 60 people.
+The current form can be sustained up to about 60-65 people on average,

 With this limitation, the segregation of the community can be avoided, and the participants will